olivertomic/hoggorm/docs/quickstart.rst

   - PLSR2 for multivariate responses
 * matrix corrlation coefficients RV and RV2.

-Unlike `scikit-learn`_, whis is an excellent python machine learning package focusing on classification and predicition, Hoggorm rather aims at understanding and interpretation of the variance in the data.
+Unlike `scikit-learn`_, whis is an excellent Python machine learning package focusing on classification and predicition, Hoggorm rather aims at understanding and interpretation of the variance in the data.
 Hoggorm also contains tools for prediction.

 .. _scikit-learn: http://scikit-learn.org/stable/